Ninjin89/Types-to-Expansion-Market-Converter-UI/README.md

 2. Extract the downloaded ZIP file or to your preferred location, for example:
 C:\Types to Expansion Converter

-(If you just downloaded the .exe, please proceed directly to section 3.)

 3. Run the TypesToExpansion.exe.

+4. You may need to Download Microsoft Windows Desktop Runtime, if you get a Window-Popup just press "Yes" to download it from Microsoft.

-4. If you encounter a Windows Defender message saying "Windows Protected your PC," click on "More Info" and then on the "Run anyway" button.
+6. If you encounter a Windows Defender message saying "Windows Protected your PC," click on "More Info" and then on the "Run anyway" button.

-5. Load your `types.xml` file by clicking the "Load Types XML" button.
+7. Load your `types.xml` file by clicking the "Load Types XML" button.
 The file's name doesn't matter.

 > **Note:** You can find the types.xml file in your mods folder within your mpmissions folder.